littleredshack/diataxis-documentation-framework/introduction.rst

 Introduction
 ============

-The problem and the solution
+The problem and my solution
 ------------------------------

 The problem it solves